 One of the most commonly used plumbing fixtures is the sink.
 Sinks are often prone to all kinds of clogs.
 Whether the sink is located in your bathroom, kitchen, or anywhere else in your home, it can easily get clogged.

 The bathroom sink is typically used when brushing the teeth, washing hands, washing the hair, and shaving beards.
 Thus, it’s prone to clogs resulting from hair and soapy buildup.

 On the other hand, kitchen sinks are used for washing dishes and other kitchen uses.
 As a result, the kitchen sink is prone to clogs resulting from soap, grease, and food.

 The utility sink connected to the washing machine is also prone to clogging with dryer sheets, soap, and lint buildup.

-One option is to call your local plumber in Sydney to fix the clog.
+One option is to call your Sydney commercial plumber to fix the clog.
 The other option is to try and use ammonia.
 Ammonia is one of the best products for loosening sink clogs before plunging the sink to force the clogs through the drain.

 If your sink has a drain stopper, pull it off before starting to work on the drain.
 Inspect it for any debris, such as hair, that may be stuck on it.